 - If you're a boater, make sure fuel goes only in your tank - not in the water.
 Don't fill your tank to capacity - leave room for expansion, especially during warm weather.

 - Marine Toxic Contaminants - Washington Dept. of Fish and Wildlife

-- Environmental Screening Assessment Report on PBDEs - Environment Canada
+- Ecological Screening Assessment Report on PBDEs - Environment and Climate Change Canada

 - State of the Science Report for PBDEs - Health Canada